olid78/MotoSOS/README.md

 MotoSOS – Revolutionizing Roadside Assistance

-MotoSOS is a cutting-edge application designed to tackle the challenges of roadside emergencies.
+MotoSOS is an application designed to tackle the challenges of roadside emergencies.
 By leveraging modern technologies, it connects drivers to nearby garages and mechanics, offering a seamless, reliable, and efficient solution for unexpected breakdowns.

 Features